mocnik-science/measures-rest-oshdb-app/README.md

 # Installation

 In the following, you will find a description of how to install the software on an exemplary server.
 You might have to adjuste the following commands in case of your own server.
+The description includes the following software projects:

+* measures-rest-oshdb-app
+* measures-rest-oshdb-docker
+* vocabulary-osm-data-quality
+* vocabulary-data-quality

 ## Basic tools